Strong Medicare quality ratings; public reviewers often praise outstanding physical and occupational therapy. Still worth an in-person visit.

 based on 44 Google reviews

-Watch Pacific Post Acute
+Email Pacific Post Acute to yourself

 Families considering Pacific Post Acute will find a facility highly praised for its exceptional physical and occupational therapy teams and a compassionate, hardworking nursing staff.
 While many reviewers highlight the clean environment and professional administration, there are serious, recurring allegations regarding theft of personal items and inconsistent responsiveness to call lights.